Leicester officials holding emergency meeting 6 days after first legal sales of recreational pot

 “I thought it was going to be an hour, two hours,” he said.
 “Once you’re already here, just kind of wait it out.”

-Cultivate is one of two places in the state where people can buy recreational marijuana, meaning large crowds will continue to gather in the town.
+Cultivate is one of two Bay State locations where people can buy recreational marijuana, which means large crowds will continue to gather in the town.

 (Copyright (c) 2018 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)